soasme/soasme.github.com/_posts/technology/2014/2014-05-15-post-order-traversal.md

 ![Post-Order Traversal](http://upload.wikimedia.org/wikipedia/commons/thumb/9/9d/Sorted_binary_tree_postorder.svg/440px-Sorted_binary_tree_postorder.svg.png)

-It's funny to traverse tree without using recursive.
+It's interesting to traverse a tree using stack-based solution which is an alternative of recursive-based solution.
-First we should know that recursive solution can be refactor to a stack-based solution.
-We use stack to temporary save the nodes we will use a minute later.
+This post offers a solution that only one stack is needed instead of two stacks or both one stack and helper variables as usual when doing post order traversal.

-When traversal in post order, we need not only a stack, but also a pointer to parent.
+Here are three usual solutions:

-Here is an solution posted in wikipedia:
+### 1 stack and a visited tag variable solution

     iterativePostorder(node)
       parentStack = empty stack